KarthigaCk/Kahala/README.md

 # Kahala
-This is an Kahala game.
+This is  Kahala game.
 Hope you enjoy playing!